jorelpilarta/FurTales/README.md

 ##Client(PHP)
 1. Run the Wamp Server as an administrator.
-  * Right click on the Wamp Server Icon.
-  * Click run as administrator.
+  i.
+Right click on the Wamp Server Icon. ii.
+Click run as administrator. iii.
+Click yes.
-  * Click yes.

 2. Copy the files located in the taker folder to the www directory of the wamp folder.
-  2.1 Copy all the contents of the folder name Client.
-  2.2 Click on the Wamp Server icon located in the task bar, or the lower right corner of the desktop.
-  2.3 Click on www directory.
-  2.4 Delete the contents of the folder.
+  i.
+Copy all the contents of the folder name Client. ii.
+Click on the Wamp Server icon located in the task bar, or the lower right corner of the desktop. iii.
+Click on www directory. iv.
+Delete the contents of the folder.
-  2.5 Paste the copied files.
+  v.
+Paste the copied files.

-3. Import the furtales.sql from the www directory to the phpMyAdmin 3.1 Click on the Wamp Server icon located at the lower right corner of the desktop.
+3. Import the furtales.sql from the www directory to the phpMyAdmin
-  3.2 Click on phpMyAdmin.
-  3.3 Click on the import tab in the upper menu.
-  3.4 Click Choose file and select furtales.sql and click open.
+  i.
+Click on the Wamp Server icon located at the lower right corner of the desktop. ii.
+Click on phpMyAdmin. iii.
+Click on the import tab in the upper menu. iv.
+Click Choose file and select furtales.sql and click open.
-  3.5 Click "Go" button.
+  v.
+Click "Go" button.

  4. Access the localhost in the browser
-  4.1 Open a web browser (i.e. Google Chrome, Mozilla Firefox, etc.)
-  4.2 On the address bar, type local host.
+  i.
+Open a web browser (i.e. Google Chrome, Mozilla Firefox, etc.) ii.
+On the address bar, type local host.

  5. Log in using a registered taker